 To make this process easy, share your personal brand words (the image you want to project) with several colleagues you trust.
 Ask them for feedback after you get off calls or when leaving a meeting.

-If it is more confidence, you are going for, ask if you come across as confident.
-If you are looking to eliminate being defensive and working on being open-minded, ask if you came across as being open-minded.
+If it is more confidence you are going for, ask if you come across as confident.
+If you are looking to eliminate being defensive and working on being open-minded, ask if they noticed you being defensive, as your goal is to be open-minded.

 To improve the quality of feedback you get, ask before the call or meeting.
-This gives them the opportunity to observe your behaviours and provide you with specifics.
+This gives others the opportunity to observe your behaviours.

 What if their feedback isn’t positive?
 Maybe one of their observations was that you interrupted several times.
-Don’t go into making an excuse about why you interrupt (this is being defensive and lacking confidence).
-Thank your colleagues for sharing, and let them know how much you appreciate their support.
+Don’t go into making an excuse about why you interrupted (this can be seen as being defensive and lacking confidence).
+Thank your colleague for sharing, and let them know how much you appreciate their support.

-To take your appreciation one step further, take action on the feedback to be more aligned with your personal brand.
-This is the greatest compliment you can give to the people you respect and who provided support.
+To take your appreciation one step further, act on the feedback received, check back in with your colleague, and let him/her know the difference it made.
+This is the greatest compliment you can give to the people you respect and who provided their support.

 YOUR MOVE